SilencedFrost/Neptune-4-series-X-rail/README.md

 ## Introduction

+The design allows you to put a front mounted MGN12H linear rail on the neptune 4 series, currently it's in beta and highly experimental

+Earliest testing data yielded a 20% increase in recommended accel via input shaping(IS), with a reduction in vibrations and corner smoothing

 🤩 Do you like the design?

 [Consider supporting me!](https://buymeacoffee.com/silencedfrost) It immensely help me design more models like this!